jones-semicolon/wordle/README.md

 * Hard Mode
   - Any revealed hints must be used in subsequent guesses.
-* Dark Mode
-* Dektop Keyboard
-  - Desktop Users don't need to click the tiles to write a word.
 * Number of Letters
   - The number of letters can be change up to 5-10 letters.
 * Number of Tries